Transonic shocks for three-dimensional axisymmetric flows in divergent nozzles: Introduction

 According to the fundamental theorem of vector calculus, if the velocity field ${\bf u}$ is continuously differentiable in a bounded domain, then it can be decomposed by the Helmholtz decomposition into a sum of an irrotational vector field and a solenoidal vector field in the form of

 The recently published papers (cf. \cite{Bae:2021aa, bae2014subsonic, bae2019contact, bae2019contact3D, bae20183, park2020transonic}) show that this decomposition is very useful to study the steady Euler/Euler-Poisson system.
 The Helmholtz decomposition method is significant in that it allows us to investigate flows with a nonzero vorticity and build theories on them based on the study of irrotational flows.
-We use this to study the stability of transonic shocks for the flows with nonzero vorticity and nonzero angular momentum density.
-By adjusting the idea of the study \cite{bae2011transonic} on potential flows, we prove the stability of three-dimensional axisymmetric solutions to the steady Euler system with transonic shocks in divergent nozzles under perturbations of the exit pressure and the supersonic solution in the upstream region.
+We use this to study the stability of transonic shocks for the flows with nonzero vorticity and nonzero angular momentum density in divergent nozzles under perturbations of the exit pressure and the supersonic solution in the upstream region.
 We first derive a free boundary problem with the newly introduced formulation of the Euler system for three-dimensional axisymmetric flows in divergent nozzles via the method of Helmholtz decomposition.
 We then construct an iteration scheme and use the Schauder fixed point theorem and weak implicit function theorem to solve the problem.
 To address technical problems that do not appear in studies of potential flows, including the solvability of an elliptic equation with singular coefficients, we employ the method of \cite{bae20183,park2020transonic} for flows with nonzero vorticity and nonzero angular momentum density in three-dimensional cylinders.
 To the best of our knowledge, this is the first study on transonic shock flows with nonzero vorticity and nonzero angular momentum density in divergent nozzles via the Helmholtz decomposition method.